FinnMidd/DBSchema-Challenges/Challenges/C4 - Military/scenario.md

 1. Design the database schema to represent the entities and relationships described in the requirements.
 2. Include primary and foreign key constraints where necessary.
-3. Consider any additional attributes or constraints that would enhance the functionality of the Bomb Squad Inventory Management System.
+3. Consider any additional attributes or constraints that would enhance the functionality of the Military Bomb Squad Inventory Management System.

 ## Notes